List of EastEnders characters introduced in 2016: Mark Fowler Jnr

+When Grant visits Walford in February 2025, Sharon reveals to him that Mark knows that Grant is his father, but decided not to reach out and is currently living in Florida.
+Sharon later calls Michelle about getting Mark back in contact with Grant, but Grant decides to wait until Mark is fully ready.

 Of his casting, Porteous said, "Being part of two iconic families and the longest kept secret in EastEnders history is beyond exciting!
 I'm honoured to be here and can't wait for viewers to properly meet Mark Jr".